 The Art Gallery of NSW awards the Dyason Bequest to an Australian art student who has already won a travelling scholarship, to assist with the cost of overseas travel.
-This enables the recipient to better study art in countries other than Australia or New Zealand.
+The bequest is for an amount of up to $5000 to support the award of a separate scholarship to study in a country other than Australia or New Zealand.

-1. The scholarship is open to Australian students currently enrolled in an undergraduate or postgraduate degree in fine or visual arts, art history, curatorship, museum studies or a related discipline.
+The scholarship is open to Australian students currently enrolled in an undergraduate or postgraduate degree in fine or visual arts, art history, curatorship, museum studies or a related discipline.

-2. Applicants must have already been awarded a travelling scholarship to a country other than Australia or New Zealand, to be undertaken in 2017.
+Applicants must have already been awarded a travelling scholarship to a country other than Australia or New Zealand, to be undertaken in 2020.

 How to apply

 Complete the online application form by 5pm, Sunday 8 September 2019.